Home > Services > Special Projects > Refurbishment of Parade and Canal Square

 The design allows for use of non slip pavers of varying sizes to indicate the different areas including;

-• The realigned 2 way carriage way which will move away from the existing footpath on the southside to allow for a mobility impaired footpath to be constructed outside the steps at Kilkenny Design Centre and Rinuccini's, and
+• The realigned 2 way carriage way which moved away from the existing footpath on the southside to allow for a mobility impaired footpath to be constructed outside the steps at Kilkenny Design Centre and Rinuccini's, and the new taxi, loading and parking facility e provided for on the southside.

-• The distinction between the carriageway and the plaza will be delineated by a marble strip, the concept of which originates from that witnessed by the architects during a visit to St Canice's Cathedral Kilkenny.
+• The distinction between the carriageway and the plaza delineated by a marble strip, the concept of which originates from that witnessed by the architects during a visit to St Canice's Cathedral Kilkenny.

 The Mayors Walk